 During board design, flexibility with the embedded controller can be a significant time-saver.
 Power up sequencing, power testing, trapping of system status, local console status display can be valuable debug and test tools.

-The development of custom electronic products for our OEM clients is Orchid’s entire business.
+The development of custom electronic products for our OEM clients is OTEC’s entire business.
 The design of Renesas-based Embedded Controllers with rapid design cycles, demanding technical requirements, and unforgiving schedules sets us apart.
-Call Orchid Technologies today!
+Contact OTEC today!